swyxio/swyxdotio/content/writing/technical/svelte/svelte-static.md

 Sapper is by far less mature, and not designed to have an upfront content ingestion pipeline with pluggable lifecycles.
 I spent a significant amount of time coding up the markdown ingestion for my site, which in Gatsby is as trivial as adding a couple of source and transform plugins.

 As [Una Kravets as noted](https://mobile.twitter.com/Una/status/687690138550288384), images are a critically important part of web performance.
-[Gatsby-Image](https://www.gatsbyjs.org/packages/gatsby-image/) not only preprocesses images to resize them down via standard techniques, but also helps you rapidly [load superfast images for a nice progressive upgrade effect]((https://using-gatsby-image.gatsbyjs.org/)).
+[Gatsby-Image](https://www.gatsbyjs.org/packages/gatsby-image/) not only preprocesses images to resize them down via standard techniques, but also helps you rapidly [load superfast images for a nice progressive upgrade effect](https://using-gatsby-image.gatsbyjs.org/).
 My colleague [Phil Hawksworth recently wrote on CSS Tricks about how to achieve your own lazy loading](https://css-tricks.com/tips-for-rolling-your-own-lazy-loading/) - so you definitely don't need Gatsby for this - but it is nice to have a blessed, maintained, tested, well documented, adaptable approach.
 This Sapper site does not (yet!) do any of that.

 For these reasons, the (default, no throttling) Lighthouse scores tell the corresponding story.
-These are all going to vary based on the specific implementation details of the site so don't pay this *too* much mind, but not that they're all... *alright*.
+These are all going to vary based on the specific implementation details of the site (in particular, how much time/effort I spend on it) so don't pay this *too* much mind, but not that they're all... *alright*.
 Definitely not a failing grade:

 - [Gatsby version](https://5d7699e172ae430007210374--scout-videos-51664.netlify.com/writing/netlify-redirects-i18n):
   - Performance: 100